GluuFederation/docker-oxauth/README.md

 oxAuth can be customized by providing HTML pages, static resource files (i.e. CSS), or JAR libraries.
 Refer to https://www.gluu.org/docs/ce/3.1.2/operation/custom-design/ for an example on how to customize oxAuth.

-There are 2 ways to run oxAuth with custom files:
+There are two ways to run oxAuth with custom files:

-1. Pass `GLUU_CUSTOM_OXAUTH_URL` environment variable; the container will download and extract the file into appropriate location before running the application.
+1. Pass `GLUU_CUSTOM_OXAUTH_URL` environment variable; the container will download and extract the file into the appropriate location before running the application.

     ```
     docker run -d \